This post may contain affiliate links. We may earn money from the companies mentioned in this post.

 the dog's neck and is fastened with either a buckle or a clip.

 Pretty simple to figure out!

-We use this dog training collar for tying dogs outside, as they can't hurt themselves on it.
+I use this dog training collar for tying dogs up, should the need ever arise, as they can't hurt themselves on it.

 There are so many great options out there.
 If you're looking for a nylon collar, this one from Mighty Paw is just about perfect.
 Strong metal hardware, reflective stitching, neoprene padding... the list goes on!

-Another great option that I love is this biothane waterproof collar (or similar material).
-No more stinky dog collar, as they are waterproof and odor-resistant.
 And the icing on the cake?
-You can trim it to whatever size you need as the material is easy to cut through!
-Our pup Milo has a biothane collar.
+You can trim it to whatever size you need as the material is easy to cut through and won't fray!
+Our pup Milo has a biothane flat-buckle collar.